gomorpheus/morpheus-docs/infrastructure/pxeboot/pxeboot.rst

     option option-129 code 129 = text;
     next-server morpheus-appliance-ip;

 ..
-NOTE:: Replace ``morpheus-appliance-ip`` in the dhcpd.conf file with your |morpheus| appliance IP.
+NOTE:: Replace ``morpheus-appliance-ip`` in the dhcpd.conf file with your |morpheus| appliance IP address.

+* ``Internal Appliance URL (PXE)`` set in `Administration - Settings`.
+For PXE-Boot your appliance needs to be routable directly with minimal NAT masquerading.
+This allows one to override the default appliance url endpoint for use by the PXE Server.
+If this is unset, the default appliance url will be used instead.
+* Mac or IP addresses of PXE target mapped in {morpheus} `Infrastructure -> Boot - Mapping`
+* Target host configured for Network boot in BIOS

+..
+NOTE:: On the |Morpheus| Appliance, PXE is enabled by default and port 69 is forwarded to the Internal PXE port 6969.
+These settings are configurable in in the ``pxe:`` section of ``/opt/morpheus/conf/application.yml``.

 Mapping
 -------